microsoft business intelligence

 Solution Overview

-Here’s how we’ll accomplish this:
+Here’s how we’ll accomplish this automation workflow:

 1. Upload CSV: A CSV file is emailed or uploaded to a folder in OneDrive/SharePoint.